Add-on signing in Firefox

 Mozilla verifies and "signs" add-ons that follow a set of security guidelines.
 All add-ons hosted on addons.mozilla.org undergo this process in order to be signed.
 Add-ons hosted on other sites will need to follow the same guidelines in order to be signed by Mozilla.

-In Firefox version 43 and above, Firefox prevents you from installing unsigned add-ons and disables any unsigned add-ons that are already installed.
+Firefox prevents you from installing unsigned add-ons and disables any unsigned add-ons that are already installed.

 What types of add-ons need to be signed?

 Extensions (add-ons that add features to Firefox) will need to be signed.
 Themes, language packs and plugins do not need to be signed.

 Add-ons installed through the official Firefox Add-ons site go through security checks before they are published.
 These add-ons are verified and signed.
 When you install an add-on through another website, Firefox checks to make sure that the add-on is digitally signed.

 What can I do if Firefox disables an installed add-on?

 If an unsigned add-on is disabled, you won't be able to use it and the Add-ons manager will show a message that the add-on could not be verified for use in Firefox and has been disabled.
 You can remove the add-on from Firefox and then reinstall a signed version from the Mozilla Add-ons site if one is available.